Product Description

 Frequently Asked Questions

-A: The TO 00590-00083-71 is a polyurethane load wheel tire with a 95A hardness rating, engineered for electric lift truck applications.
-It features a polyurethane elastomer tire material with a steel hub core.
-The 95A hardness provides durability for standard material handling operations on typical floor surfaces.
+A: The TO 00590-00083-71 is a polyurethane load wheel tire engineered for Toyota electric pallet jacks.
+It features a polyurethane elastomer tire with a steel hub core and a 95A hardness rating for reliable performance in warehouse and material handling environments.

 Q: Which Toyota models are compatible with the TO 00590-00083-71?

-A: The TO 00590-00083-71 is compatible with Toyota electric pallet truck models 6HBW23 and 7HBW23.
-Verify your equipment model number matches one of these before ordering to ensure proper fitment.
+A: The TO 00590-00083-71 is designed for Toyota electric pallet truck models 6HBW23 and 7HBW23.
+Verify your equipment model number before ordering to ensure proper fitment and compatibility.

-Q: What does the 95A hardness rating mean for this polyurethane tire?
+Q: What does 95A hardness mean for this polyurethane tire?

-A: The 95A hardness rating indicates the tire material is medium-hard polyurethane, suitable for general indoor warehouse and material handling applications on standard concrete and vinyl floors.
-Higher hardness provides wear resistance but lower grip in wet conditions.
+A: The 95A hardness rating indicates medium-hard polyurethane construction, ideal for general indoor warehouse operations on standard concrete and vinyl floors.
+This hardness level provides good wear resistance and load stability in typical material handling applications.